Async operations

 - Do not allow returning a

-function.
+The executor's return value is ignored and you may be confusing it with the resolve function.
 Do not use concise arrow functions with promise executors, because it usually does not make the code much shorter.

 prefer-promise-reject-errors